 Note: Logging off or disconnecting an application instance logs off or disconnects the current session, thereby ending all application instances that belong to the same session.

 You can identify idle sessions from the Sessions filter page using the session state and the session idle time metric.
 Sort by the Idle Time column or define a filter to identify sessions that are idle beyond a specific time limit.
-Idle time is listed for sessions on VDAs of Server OS that have been idle for at least 10 minutes.
+Idle time is listed for sessions on VDAs of Multi-session OS that have been idle for at least 10 minutes.

 The Idle time is displayed as N/A when the session or application instance

 - has not been idle for more than 10 minutes,